 Although there is no formal discovery procedure in collaborative law, the parties are not precluded from seeking legal recourse (which would terminate the process) for either a failure of disclosure or a fraudulent disclosure by either party.
-In this regard, collaborative law is no different from any other dispute resolution mechanism that is used outside of the court system, such as mediation, that is commenced without litigation.
+In this regard, collaborative law is no different from any other dispute resolution mechanism that is used outside of the court system.

 Section 9.
-Standards of professional responsibility and mandatory reporting not affected a. the professional responsibility obligations and standards applicable to a lawyer or other licensed professional in this State, including but not limited to the Rules of Professional b. the obligation of a person to report abuse or neglect, abandonment, or exploitation of a
+Standards of professional responsibility and mandatory reporting not affected a. the professional responsibility obligations and standards applicable to a lawyer or other licensed professional in this State, including but not limited to the Rules of Professional b. the obligation of a person to report abuse or neglect, abandonment, or exploitation of a child or adult under the law of this State.